 Religion: The students reflect on worship.
 They see Jesus as a model for worship, someone to follow in prayer, loving service and sacrifice.
 They learn how the Sacraments of Initiation draw us into worship by making us children of God and members of God’s holy people.
 Then, a study of the principal rites of the mass, with their signs, symbols, and prayers help the students prepare for active, conscious, and authentic participation in the Eucharistic Sacrifice.
 Then the students deepen their understanding of God’s strengthening grace and reconciling love through a study of the Sacraments of Reconciliation, Anointing of the Sick and the Eucharist.
 Then the students, through a study on vocations, deepen their awareness that God calls all Christians to holiness and leads them to it through special ways of life.
 Finally, the students learn Jesus’ teachings on the fifth through tenth commandments and how they can serve others by performing the works of mercy.

 Science: Students are introduced to renewable and non-renewable resources in British Columbia.
 They classify living and non-living resources as renewable or non-renewable resources.
 The students will also learn about, and begin to understand the relationship between forces and simple machines.
 By exploring and experimenting with a variety of objects, the students develop understanding of the relationship between the mass and motion of an object and the forces acting on it.
-Also, the students identify and understand the characteristics and uses of the simple machines.
+Also, the students identify and understand the characteristics and uses of the six simple machines.
 Then the students will complete a study of the human body.
 They learn the structures and functions of the basic body systems, with particular emphasis on the study of the function of four organs: the heart, the lungs, the brain, and the skin.
 They discover ways that our bodies’ systems work together.
 If possible, the students will participate in a field trip to Science World to learn more about the human body.

 Language Arts: The students will be reading novels of their choice throughout the year during D.E.A.R. time.
 When they have finished reading a novel silently, they will complete various book-sharing activities.
 Also, the students will be reading many short stories and poems from the "Literacy Place" program, and completing a variety of response activities.
 The activities involve reading, listening, speaking, and writing letters and stories.
-Later on in the year, the students will be reading a novel entitled “The Lion, The Witch, and the Wardrobe".
-They will be getting into groups and working in Literature Circles to improve their reading comprehension and speaking skills.
-The students will complete many writing activites this year, including stories, poems, letters, newspaper articles, reports, and journal entries.
+Later on in the year, the students will be reading a novel entitled “The Lion, The Witch, and the Wardrobe" to further improve their reading comprehension skills.
+Also, the students will complete many writing activities this year, including stories, poems, letters, newspaper articles, reports, and journal entries.